-The salts are great for holding the warmth since they are just minerals and it helps pull infection out of the ear, and ease the pain almost instantly when you lay on it.
+The coarse sea salts are great for holding the warmth since they are minerals.
+The warmth the salts radiate helps ease the pain almost instantly when you lay on it.

 The basil essential oil really helps ease the pain, and you can also use it (properly diluted) on your ear prior to, or after, using the sock.
 Rub it, and the lavender oil, along the front of the ear, down the jaw line and behind the ear.
 You can put oils in the outer edge of the ear, but NEVER put essential oils in your ear canal.

 You will want to reapply the essential oils to the sock each time you use it since they will wear off over time.
 In addition to using the salt sock, you may want to check out these other natural earache remedies.

 Salt Sock Earache Home Remedy Tutorial

 - Fill the sock up to about ¾ full with the coarse ground sea salt.
 You will need enough room at the top to tie a good knot, so go as high as you can, and try to knot it.
 If you need to, just pour a little out until you get it right.
 Tie a good, tight knot in the sock to close it up.

 - In a skillet, over medium heat, heat up the sock for about 6-8 minutes.
 You will need to flip it a couple of times, so it doesn’t over heat on one side.
 I use tongs and it works perfectly.